mitchelljustin/pragmatic-lightning/index.md

 A network of these payment channels enables payments to be routed between peers that don't necessarily trust each other.

 [Read more about how Lightning Network works](https://lightning.engineering/technology.html)

-# Why Bitcoin?

-- Bitcoin has survived for 10 years
-- Native currency of the Internet
-- Apolitical

 # Getting Started